1. Arrive Early

 2. Listen Carefully

 Make sure you listen to all announcements made by the DT (Director of Tournament).
-This means stopping any conversation you might be having; even if you are sure it's not for you, it may be for the person with whom you are talking.
+This means stopping any conversation you might be having; even if you are sure it's not for you, it may be for the person with whom you are speaking.

 3. Be Ready